 3.)
 Dog Poop Can Contaminate Waterways

 It’s estimated that dog’s poop is the 3rd or 4th on the list of contributors to bacteria in contaminated water.
 This leads to poisoned plants and aquatic wildlife.

-Pollutants originate from rain water runoff via sewer systems, and by dog’s pooping near rivers, streams and on beaches.
+Pollutants originate from rain water runoff via sewer systems, and from dogs pooping near rivers, streams and on beaches.